chuanqisun/jasmine-mock-factory/README.md

 ```

 #### Invoking functions
- * All methods will have a jasmine.Spy as the initial value.
-The Spy cannot be overwritten and returns `undefined` by default.
+ * All methods will have a `jasmine.Spy` as the initial value.
+The spy cannot be overwritten and returns `undefined` by default.
- * To access protected and private functions, cast the mockInstance `as any` or using bracket notation.
+ * To access protected and private functions, cast the mockInstance `as any` or use bracket notation.
 ```TypeScript
   mockInstance.publicMethod(42); // the spy behind it is invoked with 42